-Dr. Kristin LaFollette is an Assistant Professor of English and serves as the developmental writing specialist at the University of Southern Indiana.
-Her research interests include arts-based approaches to research and pedagogy, cultural rhetorics (with a focus on medical rhetorics and American Indian and Indigenous studies), queer and feminist theories, and creative writing.
+Dr. Kristin LaFollette is an Assistant Professor at the University of Southern Indiana where she teaches courses in rhetoric, writing, and gender and sexuality studies and serves as the developmental writing specialist.
+Her interests include arts-based approaches to research and pedagogy, rhetoric of health and medicine, cultural rhetorics (with a focus on American Indian and Indigenous studies), gender studies, and creative writing.
 Dr. LaFollette also has an avid interest in medicine and anatomy, and she once worked in a hospital and pursued a degree in pre-medicine to become a medical doctor.
-Now, as a scholar and creative writer, much of her work is at the intersection of medicine and the humanities.
+Now, as a scholar and writer, much of her work is at the intersection of medicine and the humanities.

 For more information, you can visit her website.